 What is F.S.
 493.6118(1)(t)?

-Subsection (t) specifically targets the “failure to comply with any provision of this chapter.”
-Because Chapter 493 is the massive body of law governing private investigators, security guards, and recovery a
+Subsection (t)specifically targets the “failure to comply with any provision of this chapter.”
+Because Chapter 493 is the massive body of law governing private investigators, security guards, and recovery agents, this is a broad charge.

 It essentially means the FDACS believes you violated a specific rule or regulation found anywhere within the hundreds of pages of Chapter 493.
 It is often used as a “catch-all” to ensure the state has the authority to penalize any deviation from the law.